mishelashala/intro-to-ddd/README.md

 This is not only expected, but natural.
 Instead of fighting this phenomena is better to have a clear boundary: where a bounded context starts and when it ends; and a mapping mechanism between contexts.
 The ubiquitious language is the tool that allows us to define those boundaries and those mappings.

+## Common practices promoted by DDD

+When I first found DDD I was looking for an "architecture" to help me scale the piece of software that I was working on at the moment.
+DDD is more than a bunch architectural patterns and a "file structure".
+It's a process that enables better communication.

+Because of this DDD plays really well with some practices that we could consider "standard" on the software industry

+### Agile

+DDD makes a strong emphasis on understanding the domain of the problem we are trying to solve first.
+Because of that DDD leans to avoid creating a big design up front[^bduf].
+If we are or have a strong connection with the domain experts, we cannot know everything before hand.

+That's whay DDD makes an emphasys on making incremental refinements to the domain modeling and the ubiquitious language.

+DDD welcomes changes: when the domain modeling changes we must update the ubiquitious language to reflect that and visce-versa.

+### Continious Integration

+By making use of bounded contexts DDD allows us to "partitioned" the application into smaller pieces.
+This helps big teams to be splitted in smaller teams and letting them work on sub-parts of the application without interfiring one with another.

+By promoting Continious Integration conflicts between teams and domain modeling can be spotted and aliviated "fast".

+### TDD

+Because we are constantly updating the domain modeling we must have a strong mechanism that assures us that the constant changes that we make donnot break the code.
+TDD is that mechanism.
+Is a safety net that prevents us from breaking breaking existing code.
+But also, when we have an extensive and well defined test suite introducing new changes to the system becomes trivial.

+Making the benefits of TDD twofold: not only we have a safety net, but also a mechanism that makes the software easy to change.

+### Refactoring

+We have described earlier the process of updating the domain modeling and the ubiquitous language as refining.
+The technical term for this is refactoring.
+When we discover new information or new insights about the domain we are driven to update the domain modeling to reflect those changes by refactoring the existing models.

+Refactoring not only goes hand-in-hand with DDD, but also with TDD, by being the tool that facilitate us updating the code without breaking existing behavior.

+Refactoring, promoted by DDD and supported by TDD, makes the process of updating and refining the code base something common.
+In other words, the quality of the code is always improving.

 ## Architectural Ideas Behind DDD

 Early versions of DDD relied heavily on OOP design patterns and a layered architecture[^4].
 This architecture is composed of three layers: